 What’s next?

 One of the challenges with recycling is the inconsistency between municipal programs.
-The Ontario government has proposed a new program starting in 2023 that would standardize recycling across the province, and expand services to all residents.
-As part of the change, the costs of running blue box recycle programs would be transferred to the manufacturers who produce the waste.
+The Ontario government started rolling out a new program in 2023.
+The goal is to standardize recycling across the province and expand services to all residents.
+As part of the change, the costs of running blue box recycle programs will transfer to the manufacturers who produce the waste.

-The proposed program sounds like an improvement.
+The proposed program sounds like an improvement but, as I shared in this post on the privatization of recycling, I’m skeptical.
+The program is scheduled for implementation in our region in 2026.
 Time will tell if it delivers the promised benefits.

 It takes a little practice to build new habits, but adopting the 5 Rs does make a difference.
 By following the 5 Rs of waste reduction, our household has significantly reduced the amount of waste we send to landfill.
-These days, we fill only one bag of garbage every two weeks.
+These days, we put out only one bag of garbage every two weeks, and there have been garbage days when we haven’t sent any trash to the curb.

 Do you recycle?
 What about the other Rs?
 Tell me your thoughts below.